suri-framework/nomad/README.md

   - [x] writes out a response with zero content-length for 200 responses
   - [x] writes out a response with zero content-length for 301 responses
   - [x] writes out a response with zero content-length for 401 responses
-  - [ ] writes out a chunked response
+  - [x] writes out a chunked response
-  - [ ] does not write out a body for a chunked response to a HEAD request
+  - [x] does not write out a body for a chunked response to a HEAD request
-  - [ ] writes out a chunked iolist response
-  - [ ] returns socket errors on chunk calls
+  - [x] returns socket errors on chunk calls
-  - [ ] writes out a sent file for the entire file with content length
+  - [x] writes out a sent file for the entire file with content length
-  - [ ] writes out headers but not body for files requested via HEAD request
+  - [x] writes out headers but not body for files requested via HEAD request
-  - [ ] does not write out a content-length header or body for files on a 204
+  - [x] does not write out a content-length header or body for files on a 204
-  - [ ] does not write out a content-length header or body for files on a 304
+  - [x] does not write out a content-length header or body for files on a 304
-  - [ ] writes out a sent file for parts of a file with content length
+  - [x] writes out a sent file for parts of a file with content length
-- [ ] sending informational responses
+- [x] sending informational responses
-- [ ] does not send informational responses to HTTP/1.0 clients
+- [x] does not send informational responses to HTTP/1.0 clients
-- [ ] reading HTTP version
+- [x] reading HTTP version
 - [ ] reading peer data

 ### HTTP/2